mu-semtech/ember-data-table/README.md

   call a function instead but this is less accessible.
 - `@rowLinkModelProperty` :: When `@rowLink` is used, the `id` property of the model rendered in the row will be supplied to the link.
-The property may be overriden by this property.
+The property may be overridden by this property.
 Set to `uuid` when using mu-search for instance, or set to empty string to supply the full model.